Ralph Underwager

 Ralph Charles Underwager (28 July 1929 - 29 November 2003) was an American minister and psychologist who rose to prominence as a defense witness for adults accused of child sexual abuse in the 1980s and 1990s.
 Until he died in 2003, he served as the director of the Institute for Psychological Therapies, which he had founded in 1974.
 He was also a founder of Victims of Child Abuse Laws (VOCAL), a lobby group which represented the interests of parents whose children had been removed from their care by social services following abuse allegations.
 He was a founding member of the False Memory Syndrome Foundation.
 He was also accused of being a supporter of pedophilia because of controversial statements he made, including those in an interview to Paidika: The Journal of Paedophilia.
+He was heard as an expert witness at least until 1997.

 Biography

 He was born on 28 July 1929.
 He earned a Master of Divinity from Concordia Seminary of St. Louis in 1951 and a Ph.D. from the University of Minnesota in 1970.
 He was a pastor of Lutheran Churches in Iowa and Minnesota.
 He became the director of the Institute for Psychological Therapies in Northfield, Minnesota in 1974.
 He died on 29 November 2003.